 Since studies, to date, have been mixed on the benefits of using supplemental B-6 to treat depression, focus on including food sources of vitamin B-6 in your diet including chickpeas, beef liver, tuna, salmon, poultry, beans, fortified cereals, potatoes, and more.

-Foods rich in folate to include in your diet include spinach, asparagus, avocado, peas, lentils, edamame, Brussels sprouts, and more.
+Foods rich in folate to include in your diet include spinach, strawberries, asparagus, avocado, peas, lentils, edamame, Brussels sprouts, and more.

 This essential vitamin, actually a hormone, helps with mood regulation and may also combat seasonal depression on top of protecting the immune system and bones.
-You can make vitamin D from the sun or obtain it in various food sources including egg yolks, whole milk, canned tuna, salmon, cod liver oil, & mushrooms that have been exposed to sunlight.
+You can make vitamin D from the sun or obtain it from various food sources including egg yolks, whole milk, canned tuna, salmon, cod liver oil, & mushrooms that have been exposed to sunlight.

 If your level is found to be low, supplementation may be required, as it can be difficult to get enough D through dietary sources alone.
 And, with the increasing use of sunscreen, our bodies aren’t always producing enough vitamin D to support mood and overall health.